ricogendron/phase-diversity/README.md

     be fitted later on.
 The length of the array will indicate how many Zernike coefficients will be searched for.

 14) The user must provide the wavelength of the light in [m].
+The simulation is purely monochromatic.

 15) The user must provide the focal ratio of the setup forming the images of the data cube.
 The product with the wavelength gives the diameter of the